 Simply put, your newest work experience is (likely) the most relevant, and will leave the greatest impression on the hiring manager.

-In exceptional cases, however, the functional format is best for writing a skills-based resume.
+In exceptional cases, however, the functional resume format is best for writing a skills-based resume.

 11. Don’t Rely Too Heavily On Resume Examples